Transforms-AI/hailo-peopleCount-guard-kitchenSafety-Garbage/README.md

 If any problem arises you can simply use the manual step.

 ## Change config file
-To check the output stream on the website, you have to config the local ip and sn from
+To check the output stream on the website, you have to config the local ip and sn.
+You shall find all the config in config dir. from
 ```bash
 cd hailo-peopleCount-guard-kitchenSafety-Garbage/config/config_guard_detection.json